DrupalizeMe/vagrant-intro-series/extras-01-updating-vagrant/README.md

-# Lesson Title: Upgrading Vagrant
+# Lesson Title: Updating Vagrant

 Major Objective: By the end of this lesson, you will be able to remove relevant Vagrant from your system to prepare yourself for a clean installation.